AleVin1995/Optimal-size-templates/README.md

 # Optimal-size-templates

-Illustration of the pipeline in "Templates of optimal size for supervised estimation of gene essentiality in pooled CRISPR-Cas9 fitness screens"
+Illustration of the pipeline in "Templates of optimal size for supervised estimation of gene essentiality in pooled CRISPR-Cas9 fitness screens".